wso2/docs-is/en/docs/samples/oidc-backchannel-logout-sample.md

 6. Repeat steps 1-4 for the "playground3" application.

-7. Click **Logout** from on the applications.
+7. Click **Logout** on one of the applications.
 You will be prompted to consent to the logout.

 8. Provide consent.
 You will receive confirmation of sucessful logout.